Rebelde (2022 TV series)

-Rebelde (English: Rebel) stylized as REBƎLDE is a Spanish-language Mexican teen drama television series directed by Santiago Limón.
-It's a sequel to the 2004 Mexican telenovela Rebelde which is in turn a reboot of the Argentine telenovela Rebelde Way, by Cris Morena, and is the fifth version produced worldwide.
+Rebelde (English: Rebel) (stylized as REBƎLDE) is a Mexican teen drama television series directed by Santiago Limón.
+It is a sequel to the 2004 Mexican telenovela Rebelde, which is in turn a remake of the Argentine telenovela Rebelde Way, by Cris Morena, and is the fifth version produced worldwide.
 The series premiered on Netflix on 5 January 2022.

 On 9 January 2022, Netflix announced the renewal of Rebelde for its second season.
 The second season was released on 27 July 2022.
+On 6 May 2023, it was announced that the series had been cancelled.